Golang Database Library Orm Example - Get

 ID uint `db:"id"`

-FirstName string `db:"first_name"`
+FirstName string `db:"first name"`

-MiddleName sql.NullString `db:"middle_name"`
+MiddleName sql.NullString `db:"middle name"`

-LastName string `db:"last_name"`
+LastName string `db:"last name"`

 Email string `db:"email"`